On the distribution of equivalence classes of random symmetric p-adic matrices: Applications

 where $\xi_i^{(n)}$ and $\alpha_i^{(n)}$ are as in \cite{bhargava2016probability}.
 Further conditioning in their recursive procedure similarly corresponds to conditioning on the multiplicity $m_1 = \#\{i: k_i = 1\}$ and signature $s_1$ of the initial quadratic form in $n$ variables in respective cases.
+For $\alpha_1^{(n)}$ we have